System integration and design

 Design

 Many requirements must be considered during the design process, including appearance, functionality, durability during production, transportation and use.
 The final design is often a compromise and not always sustainable.
-In the CPNL program line "design," we strive for solutions that contribute to circularity in plastic manufacturing decision making by improving the ease of collection, sorting and recycling, with attention to hidden aspects such as additives, inks, sizes and color use.
+In the CPNL program line "design," we strive for solutions that contribute to circularity in decision-making for plastic production by improving the ease of collection, sorting and recycling, with attention to hidden aspects such as additives, inks, sizes and color use.
+For the design component, work is currently underway to develop an appropriate scheme for further research.
+More information will follow via the CPNL newsletter or contact the program manager for Design, Roland ten Klooster.

 Open Calls 2024/2025